aalacy/storelocatore-scrapers/scripts/sgvalidator/README.md

 ### ToDo:
 * Maybe using pandas in the data checker?
-* sometimes you see “San Francisco null” or null in every street address
-* Html snippets - “chicago <span”
 * For counts: hardcode a list of counts by brand_id using M&M and then check counts against that (raw ingest counts, not post pipeline counts)
 * If column is all blank - “are you sure this is all missing?”